-President JOHN F. KENNEDY: And so my fellow Americans, ask not what your country can do for you, ask what you can do for your country.
+JOHN F: And so my fellow Americans, ask not what your country can do for you, ask what you can do for your country.

 INSKEEP: That's from Kennedy's inaugural address in 1961.
 Decades later, our own Scott Simon asked the speechwriter who really wrote that famous line.

-Mr. TED SORENSEN (Speechwriter): I wouldn't remember, now, who provided one word or one line, but John F. Kennedy was the author of his inaugural address because he's the man who made the decisions on what policies and values to enunciate.
+TED SORENSEN: I wouldn't remember, now, who provided one word or one line, but John F. Kennedy was the author of his inaugural address because he's the man who made the decisions on what policies and values to enunciate.